EavesGroup/Manual/_posts/SOP/2023-05-30-new-students.md

 6. Repeat this sampling $$10^6$$ times, and make a histogram of the first-passage-time distribution and survival probability.
 Plot the survival probability on a log-log scale.
 What do you observe?

-7. Instead of a non-interacting gas of equal-energy particles (see dynamical billiards for this reinterpretation of the single particle problem), consider an ideal gas with constant total energy.
-The particles in the gas can now have different momenta, as long as the sum of all kinetic energies equals the prescribed total.
-    1. In the single particle, ”equal-energy gas” case, uniform sampling of the particle momentum required choosing points uniformly on a sphere.
-For this new system of N particles, what object’s surface do we need to uniformly sample?
-If we attempt to use the same method as before, what happens to the efficiency?
-Give an estimate for the probability of accepting a trial when there are just 4 particles in the container.
+The rest of these questions before syncing the Julia package are optional.
+But there is a lot of good insight here about why the exercise you just completed has the behavior it does.

-    2. Read and complete the example on the microcanonical ensemble page.
+7. Read and complete the example on the microcanonical ensemble page.
 Implement the new sampling scheme and recalculate the escape rate.
 Now what do you observe on a log-log plot?
 As a hint, the rate will have a noticeably different time dependence.

 8. What has changed between our two examples which causes the escape rate to vary so signif- icantly?
 As a final task, we should model the numerical results analytically.